Dorothy Tembo: Political positions

 Tembo is known as a leading advocate of African integration and vocal supporter of the African Continental Free Trade Area agreement.
 On the global stage, she has voiced strong support for the multilateral system, regional integration and women’s empowerment.

 Personal details

-Tembo is a keen gardener and a mentor of young women.
+Tembo is a gardener and a mentor of young women.
 She has a daughter and a son.
 Tembo speaks English, as well as Tumbuka, Bemba and Nyanja and has a good working knowledge of French.